Sumit-008/MemoryBDay/README.md

 This is a special memory
 <br>
 This is specially for birthday <br>
-Complex javascript also added for doing animations Just checking github smoothness
+Complex javascript also added for doing animations <br>
+Just checking github smoothness